Flutterwave/iOS-v3/README.md

        ```
        pod 'FlutterwaveSDK'
        ```
-    2. In your terminal run the command:
+    2. In your terminal, run the command:
        ```
        pod install
        ```